Financial success in retirement comes down to making your money last. And, if you spend less of your money, it will last longer.

 The allure of “30% off!” or a limited “2-for-1” deal can be hard to pass up.
 But, would you have bought it in the first place?
 Retailers are masters at creating need.
 By offering you a good deal, they know that you may be buying an item that you might otherwise have lived without.
 That’s why you want to eliminate the temptation at the source.
 Do yourself a favor.
 Hit the unsubscribe button.

 3. Try the 10×100 Strategy

 Cutting your spending by $100 might seem like a lot, especially if you’re living on a fixed income.
 But anyone can cut $10 from their spending, right?
 Let’s say you have $120 budgeted each month for eating out; try cutting it down to $110.
 Not too painful, and you just saved an extra $10!
 Easy.

 Now here’s the trick.
 Find 10 areas in your budget where you could shave $10 off each month.
 Add them all together and you’re saving an extra $100 every month, without hurting your lifestyle all that much.

 We’re conditioned to want new things.
 But, buying something used does not mean it is junk or of poor quality.
 In fact, there are a lot of items you can purchase used.
 Most people have no idea!
 Thrifts shops, consignment stores, as well as brick-and-mortar stalwarts like your local Salvation Army or Goodwill store all offer great deals on used items.
 And, purchasing high quality, used merchandise is made even easier in today’s modern world through online sites like Amazon, eBay, and Craigslist.

-5. Take Another at Your Utility and Service Providers
+5. Take Another Look at Your Utility and Service Providers

 You’ve heard this one before.
 But, when was the last time you did it?
 Set aside an hour or two today and call your service providers.
 Ask them if you qualify for any discounts or current promotions.
 You might be surprised at what they offer you, but it’s up to you to take the initiative.